 Here’s some advice

-We understand that not everyone has past experience of writing business plans, regardless of the scale; after all, this is probably why you are reading this article.
-So, with that in mind, we feel the need to not only let you know what to include in your business plan, but actually how to write it.
+We understand that not everyone has experience of writing business plans, regardless of the scale; after all, this is probably why you are reading this article.
+So, with that in mind, we feel the need to not only let you know what to include in your business plan, but how to write it.
 While nobody can write up your own plans for you, here are our top tips on making a great small business plan:

 Don’t be afraid of keeping it short